How to Manually Trust an iOS Enterprise App

-When you first open an enterprise app that you've manually installed, you see a notification that the developer of the app isn't trusted on your device.
-You can dismiss this message, but then you can't open the app.
+When you first open an enterprise app that you’ve installed on your phone you’ll see a notification that the developer of the app isn't trusted on your device.
+You can dismiss this message, but you won’t be able to open the app until you’ve manually trusted that developer on your device.